whyvez/auth0-angular/README.md

 #### auth.hookEvents()

-auth0-angular takes care of checking that **unauthenticated users canoot access restricted resources**.
+auth0-angular takes care of checking that **unauthenticated users cannot access restricted resources**.
 For that, auth0-angular hooks to internal angular events so that we can redirect the user to the login page if he doesn't have the right permission to access a page.
 For that, you need to hook auth0-angular to all of these events on application run.

 First, you need to configure the restricted routes: